apang66/bookFinder/README.md

 ## Challenges
 ### Google Books API
 - The specification called for 50 total results, but the Google Bolume:list API returns a maximum of 40.
+- Search results would vary slightly with the exact same searches.
+- Most of the pertinent information was nested a few layers deep in the response.
+### CORS
+- This was the most annoying hurdle.
+### GitLens
+- My React files won't show up in source control.

 ## What would I change?
+### Security
+- Better structured API responses with errors
+- Authentication
+- Testing
+### UX/UI
+- Sorting

 ## Running Locally
 1. Clone the repository